hexcode74/harmony-api/README.md

 ### install for Raspberry Pi

-If you have Raspberry pie and use Raspberry os raspian How to install Raspberry Pi in my blog.
-See the link below
+If you have Raspberry pi and use Raspbian OS,

-http://comhack.blogspot.com/2018/05/raspberry-pi-install-harmony-api-with.html
+How to install Raspberry Pi in my blog.
+See the link below http://comhack.blogspot.com/2018/05/raspberry-pi-install-harmony-api-with.html

 ## Logging